Alex the Great (rabbit)

 Alex the Great (November 2020 – July 21, 2025) was an American-born Flemish Giant rabbit known for his appearances at sporting events held at Oracle Park and his association with the San Francisco Giants baseball team.
 He was born on a meat farm in California, USA, and later adopted at a young age by a couple who trained him to become a therapy animal.
-After being diagnosed with cancer, however, Alex the Great died in July 2025 at the age of four.
+After being diagnosed with cancer, Alex the Great died in July 2025 at the age of four.

 Life

 Alex the Great was born on a rabbit meat farm in Modesto, California.
 In December 2020, when he was three weeks old, he was then adopted by California couple Josh Row and Kathreen Kei Koc.
 (Note: name also given as Kei Kato.)
 They searched for a Flemish Giant rabbit specifically, as they wanted a docile rabbit to use while doing volunteer work.
 Kato had also lost her business due to the COVID-19 pandemic, and said that adopting Alex had given her a new purpose and helped her manage her stress.
 They began training him as a therapy animal in February 2021.

 In 2021, Kato brought Alex to a San Francisco Giants baseball game dressed in a bowtie with the team's colors; she was interviewed with Alex and his appearance went viral.
 The Giants invited him back and he became a regular attendee at Oracle Park, the team's home field.
 Known as the team's unofficial "Rally Rabbit" due to a series of wins the team made whilst Alex was in attendance, he became well known locally for his appearances at games.
-Baseball card manufacturer Topps announced they intended to make trading cards featuring him as well.
+Baseball card manufacturer Topps announced they intended to make a trading card featuring him; the card would be released in late 2025.
 In 2023, he "threw" a ceremonial first pitch with the help of Row and a pitching machine at a game with the Reno Aces.

 In 2022, Alex the Great was used by the San Francisco International Airport as part of their "Wag Brigade"—a set of animals that visited the airport to comfort nervous travelers.
 He was the first rabbit used in the program, which also included dogs, a one-eyed cockapoo, and a pig.
 Alex later performed similar tasks at San Jose Mineta International Airport.
 Alex "autographed" business cards made for him by the San Francisco Airport by biting the corners.
 Alex also made appearances at charity events, hospitals, and in advertisements.
 In May 2025, he had 100,000 followers on Instagram and TikTok.
 On July 21, 2025, Alex's owners confirmed he had died earlier that day after being diagnosed with cancer; the rabbit had been receiving treatment at the UC Davis Veterinary Hospital and was four years old at the time of his death.